uzagoranski/databox-challenge/PLAYBOOK.md

    2. Otherwise, we'll (instantly) call GitHub API in the background and fetch the relevant metrics

 Second problem, introduced by the limited amount of time and required functionalities is the "hackish" way of storing authentication data.
-Since we're implementing a development application with no user login functionalities that would allow us to connect user data with
+Since we're implementing a development application with no user login functionality that would allow us to connect user data with
-GitHub account data we decided to always store only 1 instance of authentication data per service instance.
+GitHub account data, we decided to always store only 1 instance of authentication data per service instance.
 That would be rather easily solved by implementing and enhancing the existing functionalities with a regular user management system.

 Another limitation is brought by the non-existing live deployment of the service.
 That means that unless someone would leave their machine with the service instance up and running, we wouldn't be able to reproduce the actual live behaviour of the cron jobs and schedulers.
-We also used a NestJS integrated cron job mechanism that can be replaced with some kind of cloud-based scheduling (event-driven) system, such as AWS Lambda or GCP Cloud Scheduler etc.
+To emphasise important things, we also used the NestJS integrated cron job mechanism that can be easily replaced with some kind of cloud-based scheduling

-Last but not least, to achieve complete scalability, it would be welcome to make our service containerised and use a dedicated service for managing it such as Kubernetes and Docker.
-That way, we'd be able to use the built-in scaling capabilities such as
+(event-driven) system, such as AWS Lambda or GCP Cloud Scheduler etc. that ensures cron jobs are executed regularly.

-HPAs, clustering, pods etc. After reviewing the queries, we could also put some indices onto relevant properties in our entities, that are regularly queried.
+Last but not least, to achieve complete scalability, we could containerise our service by using some of the dedicated services for managing service orchestration, such as Kubernetes, Docker, Podman and similar.
+That way, we'd be able to use the built-in scaling capabilities such as HPAs, clustering, pods etc. After reviewing the queries, we could also put some indices onto relevant properties in our entities, that are regularly queried.
 As already mentioned, caching with Redis or some other cache-memory database comes in quite handy when data isn't frequently changed but is often requested.

 ## Additional information
 - Link to the [pre-created dashboard](https://app.databox.com/datawall/e92939ee0b9635037b888d1aeb5d5e60145cbe865042b13) and check out the metrics we've pushed to the Databox API